Aboriginal culture at the origin of art

-Long before the arrival of explorers, indigenous peoples practiced an art of painting far removed from European codes.
+Long before the arrival of colonizers, indigenous peoples practiced an art of painting far removed from the European standards of the time.
 Their main supports were the human body, ceramics and cave walls.
-The natives of Brazil have continued body painting and decorated ceramics right up to the present day.
+The first peoples of Brazil have continued to use body painting and decorated ceramics right up to the present day.

-The majority of cave paintings show hunting scenes, some of which date back to prehistoric times.
-These representations had ritual functions and were probably endowed with magical powers intended to promote hunting.
-The oldest cave paintings, dated to 32,000 years ago, can be found in the Serra de Capivara National Park.
+Cave art shows a majority of hunting scenes, some of which date back to prehistoric times.
+These representations had ritual functions and were probably endowed with magical powers designed to promote hunting.
+The oldest cave paintings, dating back 11,000 years, can be found in the Serra de Capivara National Park.
 Subsequently, the colonial period completely ignored these pictorial traditions.

 Towards the Baroque